bongiozzo/musica_mustdie/output/band_majestyger.md

 # Majesty (Ger)

-Дискография
+## Дискография

-"Keep It True" 2001, Heavy Metal
+### "Keep It True" 2001, Heavy Metal

+1. "Keep It True"
+2. "Strong As Steel"
+3. "Hail To Majesty"
+4. "Son Of Metal"
+5. "Into The Night"
+6. "Metal Force"
+7. "We Will Ride"
+8. "Last Revolution

-"Sword & Sorcery" 2002, Heavy Metal
+### "Sword & Sorcery" 2002, Heavy Metal

+1. "Sword & Sorcery"
+2. "Fields Of War"
+3. "Heavy Metal"
+4. "Epic War"
+5. "Ride Silent!"
+6. "Fist Of Steel"
+7. "Aria Of Bravery"
+8. "Metal To The Metalheads"

+Vinyl Bonustrack: "Ride And Fight"

-"Reign In Glory" 2003, Heavy Metal
+### "Reign In Glory" 2003, Heavy Metal

-"Hellforces" 2006, Heavy Metal
+### "Hellforces" 2006, Heavy Metal

+1. The Blessings;
+2. Hellforces;
+3. Dance With The Demon;
+4. Sons Of A New Millennium;
+5. Heavy Metal Desire;
+6. March For Victory;
+7. Like A Raptor;
+8. Guardians Of The Dragon Grail;
+9. Freedom Heart;
+10. Fight Forever;
+11. Nowhere Man;
+12. Metal Law 2006 *

+All songs written by Tarek Maghary
+Produced by Stefan Kaufmann
+Engineered by Stefan Kaufmann
+Recorded and mixed at Roxx Studio, Cologne, Germany

+Tarek Maghary - Vocals, Keyboards
+Bjorn Daigger - Rhythm Guitars
+Marcus Bielenberg - Bass
+Michael Grater - Drums
+Rolf Munkes - Lead and Rhythm Guitars

+Additional Vocals on* by Udo Dirkschneider
+Female Vocals by Johanna Mott
+Piano by Tom Graber

 ## Отношения с другими группами